kc3/Springboard/capstone_1/docs/ProjectProposal.rst

 their products and services.
 Individual consumers also want to know the opinions of existing users of a product before purchasing it, and peer opinions about political candidates before making a voting decision in a political election.
-An example of an application would be tracking user opinions about companies to predict their stock prices or box office revenues for a movie.
+Examples of applications would be tracking user opinions to predict stock prices for a company or predict box office revenues for a movie.

 Problem Description